 - 2.3 Step 6 was carried out as part of the original ELR (March 2009).
 The breakdown of industry by type is detailed at the start of Appendix 6 (Employment Land Review, Stage 1, 2009) as part of the Stage 1 assessment of existing stock and demand. - 2.4 Redditch has specific designated employment areas, based on the principles of New Town design and subsequent Masterplan.
 The Masterplan designated industrial land to accommodate the new industries moving into Redditch.
 There are five major employment areas within Redditch; they are Enfield, Lakeside, Moons Moat, Park Farm and Washford.
 These are considered to be general industrial/business areas and are the predominant areas that are available for employment development within the Borough.
 There are also some secondary areas for employment purposes, namely Arrow Road, Hunt End and Oakenshaw. - 2.5 Steps 7 to 10 of Stage 2 were originally carried out by GVA (Employment Land Review, Stage 2, 2009).
 GVA has continued to update this information for subsequent ELR Update Reports.
-Full analysis for the 2012 update can be found in Section 3 of this Report.
+Full analysis can be found in Section 3 of this Report.
+These stages have not been updated for the 2013 ELR as the scenario testing criteria remain unchanged.